nephio-project/porch/docs/content/en/docs/5_architecture_and_components/engine/functionality/lifecycle-management.md

 - Cannot revert to Draft or Proposed

 **DeletionProposed:**
-- Marks package for removal
+- Marks package revision for removal
 - Considered "published" for lifecycle checks
-- Can revert to Published if deletion cancelled
+- Can revert to Published if deletion rejected
 - Final state before actual deletion
 - Maintains audit trail during deletion process

 ### Published State Definition

 The engine treats both Published and DeletionProposed states as "published" for lifecycle checks.
-A package is considered published if its lifecycle is either Published or DeletionProposed.
+A package revision is considered published if its lifecycle is either Published or DeletionProposed.

 **Why DeletionProposed is considered published:**
 - Maintains immutability during deletion process
-- Prevents modifications to packages being removed
+- Prevents modifications to package revisions being removed
 - Ensures consistency in dependency checks
 - Preserves audit trail until final deletion